dewi-batista/statistical-consulting-project-NFI/README.md

 ## Dependencies:
 Python 3.8 (or more recent) is recommended, along with `pip` — Python’s package installer.
 All dependencies are listed in `requirements.txt` and can be installed with `pip install -r requirements.txt`.

-**Note:** Ensure that the path of the console/environment used to execute `pip install -r requirements.txt` is that of the root of this repository.
+**Note:** To execute `pip install -r requirements.txt`, ensure that the path of your console/environment is that of the root of this repository.

 ## Programs: